ahmadalli/public-notes/docs/0030-netherlands/020-renting-an-apartment.md

 #### Funda and Pararius

 [Funda](https://www.funda.nl/en/) and [Pararius](https://www.pararius.com/) are the most popular websites for searching for apartments.
-It's good to note that these websites, similar to job postings on LinkedIn, are not the first places that the landlords and real estate agents post their listings.
+It's good to note that these websites, similar to job postings on LinkedIn, aren't the first places that the landlords and real estate agents post their listings.
 They usually post on their own websites or other private places first.
 On top of that there's a lot of competition on these websites.
 So, to get a visit you need to be the first ones to apply or [have an agent](#agents).

 :::tip

-Most of the listings are posted in the morning.
+Most agencies post their listings in the morning.
 So, it's a good idea to check the websites in the beginning of the day.

 :::